gitouni/Diffusion-Calib/README.md

 ```

 # Expected output
 After you set all the dataset, run `dataset.py`.
-You should get the following output:
+You will get the following output:
 ```
 Ground truth poses are not avaialble for sequence 16.
 Ground truth poses are not avaialble for sequence 17.